UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 ## Coursework Instructions (this is the 3rd coursework within the INDUSTRIAL OPERATIONS MANAGEMENT module)

 Belfast City local authorities regularly monitor the trees and collect data about them and their condition.
+The data set and further more detailed instructions can be found in this location: https://github.com/UniversityOfCambridgeDIAL/IntroToML/tree/master/Assignment.
 You will find information including the type of tree (street tree or park tree), the species, the shape, the location, and condition.
 Your task is it to check if and to what extent the other information provided in the dataset is sufficient to predict the type of tree ('TYPEOFTREE').

-(i) Build an appropriate prediction model for the type of tree ('TYPEOFTREE') using the data science pipeline that was discussed during the lecture and practical session.
+Build an appropriate prediction model for the type of tree ('TYPEOFTREE') using the typical data science pipeline, which is included in course slides.
 This includes:
-* an exploratory data analysis,
-* formulating the task as a data science problem,
+• formulating the task as a data science problem,
+• data preparation (cleaning, feature selection, normalization – where appropriate, and splitting data into training/cross-validation/testing),
-* data cleaning and pre-processing, choosing at least two appropriate Machine Learning methods,
+• choosing at least two appropriate Machine Learning methods,
-* building and evaluating these Machine Learning models,
+• building and evaluating these Machine Learning models,
-* your reflections on the difference in performance between the models, and
+• your reflections on the difference in performance between the models, and
-* general conclusions, limitations and ideas for possible improvements.
+• general conclusions, models’ limitations and ideas for possible prediction improvements.

-[10 marks]

-You are required to submit your results in form of an [Azure Notebook](https://notebooks.azure.com/).
+You are required to submit your results in the form of an Azure Notebook (https://notebooks.azure.com/).
 This is the type of notebook we also work with during our practical coding sessions.
-The notebook shall be in form of a report so that it contains both your code, results of your code (e.g. figures) as well as your written reflections (as you would provide in a normal report).
+The notebook will be in form of a report so that it contains both your code, results of your code (e.g. figures) as well as your written reflections.

-Please submit your work in form of: (1) a .ipynb notebook file, and (2) a PDF version of your notebook.

-Your submission MUST be your own work and must demonstrate your own reflections about the dataset as well as your understanding of what you are doing in each step and why.
-You are allowed and encouraged to use the Machine Learning and other Python libraries we have worked with in the practical coding sessions.
+Your submission must demonstrate your own reflections about the dataset as well as your understanding of what you are doing in each step and why.
+You are encouraged to use the Machine Learning and other Python libraries we have worked with in the practical coding sessions.
+Submit your Azure notebook file named “CourseworkID_Q3.ipynb” and a PDF version of your notebook named “CourseworkID_Q3.pdf”.
+[12 marks]

-The data set and further more detailed instructions can be found on our public repository: https://github.com/UniversityOfCambridgeDIAL/IntroToML/Assignment/.

 ## Further more detailed instructions